jurajvitalis/document-straightener/README.md

 4. Calculates the mode value of the offset of all lines from a straight line

-5. Depeding on threshold (0.5 deg), rotates the image
+5. Depeding on the threshold (0.5 deg), rotates the image

 6. Plots the result

-7. The rotated image is saved in *output* folder
+7. Saves the straightened images in *output* folder

 # Built with